amplitude/amplitude-docs/content/collections/advanced-techniques/holdout-groups-exclude-users.md

 3. In the *Holdout group settings* modal, enter the name, description, and holdout percentage for the group.
 You can also view and change advanced settings such as the evaluation mode and bucketing key of your group.

+{{partial:admonition type='note'}}
-**NOTE:** The holdout percentage cannot be changed once you’ve created the group.
+The holdout percentage cannot be changed once you’ve created the group.
 This ensures consistent bucketing, as well as a consistent user experience.
+{{/partial:admonition}}

 4. From the Experiments tab, click *+ Add Experiment* to add experiments to your holdout group.
 5. If desired, specify individuals or cohorts that you'd like to include or exclude from your holdout group.
 From either the *Individuals* or *Cohorts* tabs, add a user or cohort under *Include in holdout* or *Exclude from holdout*.
 This is helpful if you would like to ensure that specific users are either always held out, or never held out, from the holdout group.